Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="pink" %}}

-Print a game board.
-Cut off the player areas (or fold them away).
+Print a game board and hand out pens.
 Each player ...

-* Receives a player area.
+* Receives an inventory.
 (Optional: cut these off and keep them secret.)
 * Picks any drawable icon: you'll use that to represent yourself
 * Draws that icon at a city of choice: that's your **traveler**.